Lorna Jane Clarkson: Career

-Smith found that, at the time, nobody believed in her concept of stylish activewear.
-As she later recalled, even major brands like Nike did not have concept stores for their clothing in those days.
-When Bill Clarkson showed the products to major department store Myer, their fashion buyers were uninterested and unsure of how to position the garments.
-He recalls that when he explained the clothes should not be sold in the sports section, "The buyer looked at me like I was crazy.
-They had no box to put me in."
-Eventually, Myer bought a small range for five of their stores and stocked it in a corner between swimwear and lingerie.
-The Lorna Jane corporate website goes so far as to credit Smith with coining the word "activewear" in 1989, although the Merriam-Webster dictionary notes the word's first known usage was in 1924.
+At the time, fashionable activewear was not understood as a concept by major brands.
+When her husband showed the products to the department store Myer, their fashion buyers were uninterested and unsure of how to position the garments, not understanding their request to not sell them in the sports section.
+Eventually, Myer bought a small range for five of their stores and stocked it between swimwear and lingerie.
+According to The Lorna Jane corporate website and some features, Smith should be credited with coining the word "activewear" in 1989, although the Merriam-Webster dictionary notes the word's first known usage was in 1924.

 Deciding to retail the Lorna Jane label themselves, in 1990, Smith and Clarkson opened their first store, in an upper floor of Brisbane's Broadway on the Mall shopping centre.
-Early successes confirmed for Smith the viability of her dream.
-The business covered its first week of rent with its first day of sales, and in 1991, a customer bought the entire stock of the second Lorna Jane store in a single purchase of $25,000 with the intention of reselling it.
-Smith and Clarkson were ecstatic at the windfall, until they realised that this meant they had no stock left.
+The products sold quickly: the business covered its first week of rent with its first day of sales, and in 1991, a customer bought the entire stock of the second Lorna Jane store in a single purchase of $25,000 with the intention of reselling it.
 The story of Clarkson riding back to Smith's workshop on a bicycle with $25,000 cash in a bag has become a famous anecdote about the early successes of the business.

 After establishing the Lorna Jane business, Clarkson studied fashion at TAFE college and was awarded a Diploma of Fashion.
 She later said that, in hindsight, earning this qualification was unnecessary because of the practical experience she had already gained.

-On 11 September 1994, Smith married Clarkson.
+In 1994, Smith married Clarkson.